lucas17955/NOS_Automation_Testing_Lucas/README.md

     pytest --html=report.html tests/
     ```

     This will generate an HTML report named `report.html` in the project directory.
 You can open this file in a web browser to view the test results.
+This is a simple report that don't need the use of external installations.

 3. Run the test suite with Allure report: